Sxvxgee/Sxvxgee/README.md

 -------

-<h4>I don't mind working on projects if they were advanced and the main contributors were serious about it.
-My Discord is <a href='https://discord.com/users/934346618369609758'></a>S X V X G E#0001</a>
+<h4>I don't mind working on projects if they were advanced and the main contributors were serious about it, and the project goal was interesting for me.<br>My Discord is <a href='https://discord.com/users/934346618369609758'></a>S X V X G E#0001</a>
 </h4>

 --------